Symmetry classification of scalar autonomous Ito stochastic differential equations with simple noise: The Kozlov transformation

 \section{The Kozlov transformation}

-As mentioned in Section \ref{sec:geom}, once an Ito equation admits a symmetry of the form \eqref{eq:Ito}, one can perform a change of variables mapping the equation into a new equation in which the drift and noise coefficients depend only on $t$, and which can hence be explicitly (and immediately) integrated.
+As mentioned in Section \ref{sec:geom}, once an Ito equation admits a symmetry of the form \eqref{eq:Ito}, one can perform a change of variables mapping the equation into a new equation in which the drift and noise coefficients do not depend on $x$ -- in case the symmetry is a deterministic one, they only depend on $t$ -- and which can hence be explicitly (and immediately) integrated.
 This result is due to Kozlov \cite{Koz2} and is at the basis of the application of the symmetry approach to integrate stochastic equations; it is well known, but we discuss it here for the sake of completeness.

 We stress that the converse is also true: if the equation can be integrated, being possible to bring it to an integrable form, then it must admit a standard symmetry.